Major film studios: Overview

-The current "Big Five" majors (Universal, Paramount Pictures, Warner Bros., Disney, and Columbia) all originate with film studios that were active during Hollywood's "Golden Age".
-Three of these were among that original era's "Big Eight" major film studios.
+The current "Big Five" majors (Universal, Paramount, Warner Bros., Disney, and Sony) all originate from film studios that were active during Hollywood's "Golden Age".
+Four of these were among that original era's "Eight Majors," being that era's original "Big Five" plus its "Little Three," collectively the eight film studios that controlled as much as 96% of the market during the 1930s and 1940s.

-Paramount Pictures and Warner Bros. were part of the original "Big Five", along with RKO Pictures, Metro-Goldwyn-Mayer, and 20th Century Fox.
+In addition to being members of today's "Big Five," Paramount Pictures and Warner Bros. were also part of the original "Big Five," along with RKO Pictures, Metro-Goldwyn-Mayer, and 20th Century Fox.

-Universal Pictures was, during that early era, considered one of "Little Three", along with United Artists and Columbia Pictures.
-United Artists began as a distribution company for several independent producers and later began producing its own films, and was eventually acquired by MGM in 1981.
-Columbia Pictures eventually merged in 1987 with Tri-Star Pictures to form Columbia Pictures Entertainment.
+Universal Pictures was, during that early era, considered one of the "Little Three," along with United Artists and Columbia Pictures.
+RKO went defunct in 1959, but was brought back by RKO General in 1978.
+United Artists began as a distribution company for several independent producers, later began producing its own films, and was eventually acquired by MGM in 1981.
+Columbia Pictures eventually merged in 1987 with Tri-Star Pictures to form Columbia Pictures Entertainment, now known as Sony Pictures Entertainment Inc.

-During the Golden Age, Walt Disney Productions was an independent production company and not considered a "major studio" until the mid-1980s.
-It joined five others (Paramount, Warner Bros., Universal, Columbia, and 20th Century Fox) to comprise the "Big Six".
-RKO was defunct in 1959, and upon its sale from Turner to Kerkorian in 1986, MGM became a mini-major.
+During the Golden Age, Walt Disney Productions was an independent production company and not considered a "major studio" until 1984, when it joined 20th Century Fox, Columbia, Metro–Goldwyn–Mayer, Paramount, Universal, and Warner Bros. to comprise the "Big Seven".
+The decay of MGM in 1986 led the studio to become a mini-major upon its sale in 1986, reducing the majors to the "Big Six".
 In 1989, Sony acquired Columbia Pictures Entertainment, which became Sony Pictures Entertainment in 1991.

-The Big Six remained dominant until 2019, with Disney’s acquisition of 21st Century Fox including TCF.
-This resulted in a new "Big Five" for the first since Hollywood’s Golden Age.
-Paramount and Warner Bros. are the only early Big Five members to remain as majors today.
+In 2019, Disney acquired Fox, reducing the majors to a new "Big Five" for the first time since Hollywood's Golden Age.
+Thus, Paramount and Warner are the only Golden Age Big Five members to remain as majors today with the same names, while 20th Century Studios continues to be a major under the ownership of Disney.

-While Big Five's main studios are located within 15 miles of each other, Paramount is the only member of the Big Five still based in Hollywood and located entirely within the official city limits of the City of Los Angeles.
-Warner Bros. and Disney are both located in Burbank while Universal is in the nearby unincorporated area of Universal City and Sony in Culver City.
+While the Big Five's main studio lots are located within 15 miles of each other, Paramount is the only member of the Big Five still based in Hollywood and located entirely within the official city limits of the City of Los Angeles.
+Warner Bros. and Disney are both located in Burbank, while Universal is in the nearby unincorporated area Universal City, and Sony is in Culver City.

 Disney is the only studio that has been owned by the same conglomerate since its founding.
 The offices of that parent entity are still located on Disney's studio lot and in the same building.
-When Disney acquired 20th Century Fox in 2019, it also acquired its facilities in Century City.